How Much Money Do Amazon Sellers Make?

 *Methodology

-Between December 1, 2023 – January 3, 2024, Jungle Scout surveyed nearly 2,000 Amazon sellers and businesses, including prospective and former sellers.
-In total, respondents represent more than 100 countries, 20 Amazon marketplaces, and all relevant Amazon product categories.
-They are from ages 18 to 80+ and all genders and levels of education.
+Respondents represent 117 countries, all 20 Amazon marketplaces, and all relevant Amazon product categories.
+They are ages from 18 to 80+, as well as all genders and levels of education.

 Sign up for Jungle Scout’s newsletter to make sure you don’t miss the report!